Daniel-Mietchen/learning2code/markdown.md

 ## Test 8

-It seems the header is required &mdash; when I take it ou, it breaks again.
+It seems the header is required &mdash; when I take it out, it breaks again.

 |---|---|
 | Text left  | ![Sandbox](https://upload.wikimedia.org/wikipedia/commons/2/2e/Sandbox_with_interactive_projection_at_31c3.jpg) |